6 Practical Tips For Improving Your Team’s Digital Skills

 This means there’s a chance you have a huge gap between your team’s:

-- the future competencies you already need to be preparing for.
+- current skill set vs the skills actually needed today vs the future competencies you already need to be preparing for.

-1. The management mindset and leadership style will make it or break it
+1. The management mindset will make it or break it

 I dare you to dream big!
 It is possible to increase efficiency by 100%, and more.
 For example, a Consultancy agency in London is saving 240+ hours per month, only by using the right software.